Skip to content

 As soon as the employer becomes aware of an employee's pregnancy, he/she must comply with the protective provisions of the Maternity Protection Act (Mutterschutzgesetz – MSchG).

-The employee must inform the employer of the expected date of birth.
+The employee must inform the employer of the baby's due date.
 The employer may request a medical certificate.

 The protective provisions of the Maternity Protection Act apply to: